 What the Cambridge Analytica story and last week’s congressional hearings with Facebook’s CEO are really all about is that people – not even “just” social media users, voters and policymakers – are waking up to the meaning of “big data.”

 It’s a big story not only because Facebook has more than 2.2 billion users or because Cambridge Analytica may have helped Donald Trump become president, as mind-bending as both the data point and the possibility are.
 It’s big because it’s personal.
 People weren’t going to understand the implications of big data until Facebook was in the story.
-Although there are uncountable retailers, banks, publishers, campaigns, governments and bad actors benefiting from big data, Facebook brought it home to us because the data there is so visibly us – our own and significant others’ everyday likes and lives, in all our own words, photos and videos, posted by us.
+Although there are uncountable retailers, banks, publishers, campaigns, governments and bad actors benefiting from big data – most in good ways for us all – Facebook brought it home to us because the data there is so visibly us.
+It’s our own and significant others’ everyday likes and lives, in all our own words, photos and videos, posted by us.

 Not that “big data” hasn’t been a lot more than all that for a long time.
 But with the personal part added to the results of two game-changing votes in the UK and US and the confusing mix of political news, information, misinformation, disinformation and advertising on Facebook that appeared to affect those votes, you get what may well turn out to be a story we’ll tell our grandchildren as well as children.